-ON DOOR CONFIGURATION WHERE PANELS MEET IN THE CENTRE, THE LEAD DOOR IS NOT MEETING THE ADJACENT PANEL PARALLEL, MAKING CLOSING THE DOOR DIFFICULT a) Re-attach the head track with a slight bow to compensate.
-For example, on an open out door system, if the top of the panel is bowing out at the top, bow the head track in at the point the door is hinging.
+ON DOOR CONFIGURATION WHERE PANELS MEET IN THE CENTRE, THE LEAD DOOR IS NOT MEETING THE ADJACENT PANEL PARALLEL, MAKING CLOSING THE DOOR DIFFICULT

 - a) Either the top or the bottom track is bowed which is causing the tracks not to sit directly plumb above each other at the point the lead door or the adjacent panel is hinging. - b) After checking point a, check the glass unit is either the lead door or adjacent panel isn't badly bowed and is bowing/twisting the panel.
 Glass unit needs replacing.